CongSon01/boston_housing/README.md

 ### LR by means of gradient descent

 However, rather than computing the regression coefficients of LR directly, one could also train a single artificial neuron to approximate LR.
-That is, the weights of a neuron are trained by means of gradient descent to approximate the regression coefficients of LR.
+That is, the weights of a neuron are trained by means of Gradient Descent (GD) to approximate the regression coefficients of LR.

 In the following, we have two different scenarios, viz. one with a higher learning rate (i.e. 0.00100) and one with a smaller learning rate (i.e. 0.00001).
-In both scenarios, we train the neuron in 1000 epochs.
+In both scenarios, we train the neuron by means of 1000 epochs.

 In case of higher learning rate, we can observe that the neuron is able to approximate LR quickly.
 That is, both the weights as well as the measures (i.e. MSE and RMSE) are almost identical when compared with LR by means of normal